Song-Beverly Act Lawsuits | California Consumer Warranty Rights

 Can I file a Song-Beverly Credit Card Class Action?

-Class action lawsuits have been filed against retailers in California, and other states with robust privacy protections, all based on alleged violations of consumers’ data privacy rights.
+Class action lawsuits have been filed against retailers in California, and other states with strong privacy protections, all based on alleged violations of consumers' data privacy rights.
 If you believe any California company has violated your basic consumer privacy rights by requiring you to provide your personal information, before or during a credit card transaction, you should contact an attorney to discuss your legal options.

 The Lyon Firm is currently involved in numerous data privacy cases, and we represent plaintiffs in California and nationwide.
 On behalf of clients, our firm can file complaints when companies violate the California Song-Beverly Credit Card Act, the CCPA, the California Invasion of Privacy Act (CIPA), TCPA laws, and numerous other data privacy protections.
 Contact our legal team to learn more about ongoing litigation, and to discuss the legal process.